vsnyc/forge-smartbuilding-workshop/content/10_prerequisites/1_github_account.md

 +++

 {{% notice tip %}}
-If you already have a GitHub account, you can skip this page.
+<p>If you already have a GitHub account, you can skip this page.</p>
 {{% /notice %}}

 1. **If you don't already have a GitHub account**: [create